Catskill909/radio/features.md

 - **Layout & navigation**
   - Sidebar navigation for Shows, Schedule, Streams, Recordings, Episodes
   - Auto-collapse of sidebar on Schedule for maximum calendar space
+  - Settings page for station-wide configuration (currently timezone with live station clock, more to come)
 - **Theming & components**
   - Dark theme with TailwindCSS
   - Custom modals for create/edit/delete confirmation